bdejong/smartelectronix/Smexoscope/docs/readme_first.txt

 Smexoscope is not an effect, nor is it a synthesiser, don't expect it to generate noise: it's a visualisation only plugin!

-Usefull for looking at waveforms and very usefull for developers.
+Useful for looking at waveforms and very useful for developers.

 For more info, see the splendid documentation by Kerrydan.